iron-security/infrastructure/README.md

 # infrastructure

-The repository that contains the [Terraform](https://www.terraform.io/) configuration for the infrastructure that is used to run IRON.
+This repository contains the [Terraform](https://www.terraform.io/) configuration that steers the infrastructure that is used to run the IRON platform.

 ## Usage